|

 Those who wish to become

-involved in campaigning may reach out to both the general public and
+involved in helping people to better understand the issues can reach out to both the general public and

 organisations by various methods (whatever they feel comfortable with)